comntr/docs/README.md

 1. The extension grabs the tab URL and gives it to the client.
-   The URL is given in the fragment part because there is no need to send it to the server:
+   The URL is given in the fragment part because there is no need to send it to the server.
+The URL itself isn't used; only its hash is used.
     ```
     client5.github.io/#<URL>
     ```